MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 ---
 lab:
     title: 'Create a Bot with the Bot Framework SDK'
+    module: 'Module 7 - Conversational AI and the Azure Bot Service'
 ---

 # Create a Bot with the Bot Framework SDK